Is AMP Global legit?

 AMP Global has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and legitimacy.

 Broker is audited by the Big Four

-AMP Global reliability
+AMP Global legitimacy

-Now that we have gone through the most frequent and - as we think - most important reliability aspects of AMP Global, we hope that you feel armed enough with information for your future decision.
+Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of AMP Global, we hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.